Select Page

 Choosing the right gloss is important, simply because of the problems you could experience with the paint yellowing over time.
 Choose trade paint and don’t try to save a few quid by going cheap, or your brilliant white glossed door will look magnolia after a few months!!

 One of my favourite gloss products is Dulux Trade, which can be a pain to use, but if you get it right it’ll look gorgeous for years to come.
 It’s a really bright “in your face” gloss which stands loud and proud on your woodwork.
-You can by Dulux Trade High Gloss from any Dulux Decorating Centre, but unless you’re entitled to a trade discount, it will almost certainly be cheaper to buy this paint online by clicking here.
+You can by Dulux Trade High Gloss from any Dulux Decorating Centre, but unless you’re entitled to a trade discount, it will almost certainly be cheaper to buy this paint online.

 Advertisement